-Finally revealing the facts surrounding hundreds of unnecessary deaths at Gosport War Memorial Hospital
+Finally revealing the facts surrounding Gosport War Memorial Hospital

 In June 2018, the Gosport Independent Panel concluded that 456 lives had been shortened, and probably a further 200, by routine inappropriate use of opioids at Gosport War Memorial Hospital.
 The extent of these findings made national headlines and came as a huge shock to the bereaved families, to Government and everyone involved.
 A Policing Review has since been initiated.